Optical Terms Library for AR/VR/MR Systems – FOV

-In our experience as optical engineers specializing in #augmentedreality, many times we found ourselves explaining optical terms to engineers of different disciplines, colleagues, managers and customers.
+In our experience as optical engineers specializing in augmented reality, many times we found ourselves explaining optical terms to engineers of different disciplines, colleagues, managers and customers.
 This encouraged me and my partners in JOYA Team to build our optical terms library.
 We want to create a common language, a database that can be shared and used by anyone who wishes to learn and understand the specifics of augmented &virtual reality systems.
 If there is a term you want to learn about - leave a comment and we promise to give our interpretation of this term.

-The first term is FOV (Field of View)
+What is FOV (Field of View)

 FOV specifies the angular range of the projected image to the user’s eye, when the image is projected to infinity.
 FOV is defined in degrees, usually specifying system’s Horizontal and Vertical FOV, sometimes Diagonal FOV is also specified, for Example:

 In systems with finite image distance (this distance is called AID: Apparent Image Distance – this term is explained in separate posts), FOV may be specified as actual size in millimeters, stating the image distance, usually in meters.

 In most displays &camera systems including augmented reality systems, FOV shape is neither round, nor rectangular, but a combination of them, and why is that?